sdboyer/sdboyer.io/content/vgo/intro.md

 There are six essential issues that lead me to this conclusion.
 We'll explore each of them, and more, over the course of this series:

-- MVS has almost all the failure modes of a dep-style system, and more.
+- MVS has almost all the failure modes of a dep-style system, and some additional ones.
 Failures manifest as false positives.
 The only failure mode MVS lacks is pathological SAT solving; a later post will cover approaches to mitigating realistic SAT risks.
 - When incompatibilities with new versions of your dependencies arise, MVS affords you only extreme options:
   - Refactor - optimal if you can do it, but may be prohibitively difficult, at least in the short term.
   - Lobby for change - maybe it works, maybe it doesn't; if it does, it's usually because the "incompatibility" was actually a bug.